 As a coach and consultant to hundreds of entrepreneurs, I’ve written this column weekly since 2008 focusing on the practical issues of owning a small company.
 If you read a column appropriate for your professional, trade or industry publication, please contact me via email for reprint permission.

-View John's full profile and don't forget to check out his baby boomer business owner exit planning seminar:
+View John's full profile and take a look at a sample from his baby boomer business owner exit planning seminar:

 "BEATING THE BOOMER BUST"